sgneves/scripts/README.md

 This repository contains the following scripts:

+* ppt_set_title.py - Sets the title of each PowerPoint presentation equal to the filename.
-* ppt_to_pdf.py - Saves the PowerPoint presentations as PDF files.
+* ppt_to_pdf.py - Saves each PowerPoint presentation as a PDF file.